foerstj/enemy-spells/README.md

 # enemy-spells

-Adding variants of enemy spells for the player to use.
+Adding variants of enemy attack spells for the player to use.

-Spells:
-- "Feline Flash" (spell of the Hassat Shaman) for NM level 19
+## Spells

+Vanilla Attacks:
 - "Frost Shot" (spell of the Braak Mage) for NM level 20
 - "Ice Strangle" (spell of the Ice Mage) for NM level 24
 - "Arc" (spell of the Dark Caster) for NM level 32
-- "Runic Strike" (spell of the Rune Fiend) for CM level 34
-- "Runic Twist" (spell of the Rune Caster) for CM level 34
-- "Frazzle" (spell of the Noctiss) for CM level 35
-- "Lizard Lash" (spell of the Zaurask Seer) for NM level 38
 - "Spiral Freeze" (spell of the Swamp Witch) for NM level 40
-- "Comet Blow" (spell of the Slithermage) for CM level 42
 - "Crimson Streak" (spell of the Wraith Mage) for CM level 59
 - "Searing Blast" (spell of the Sand Mage) for CM level 62
 - "Spirit Sap" (spell of the Ghost) for CM level 70